C++98 OOP: Deep Dive into Classes and Objects

 }

-set_active(3); // OK:3 被隐式转换为 PWMChannel(3)This code compiles, but the set_active(3) call is semantically ambiguous—you passed in a int, but the function expects a PWMChannel object.
-The compiler "helpfully" did the conversion for you, but this kind of "helpfulness" in large projects is often a source of disaster: you might write the wrong parameter type somewhere, and instead of reporting an error, the compiler silently performs a conversion you never expected, and then the program runs in some inexplicable way.
+set_active(3); // OK:3 被隐式转换为 PWMChannel(3)This code compiles, but the set_active(3) call is semantically ambiguous—you pass an int, but the function expects a PWMChannel object.
+The compiler "helpfully" performs the conversion for you, but this "kindness" is often the source of disasters in large projects: you might mistype a parameter type somewhere, and instead of reporting an error, the compiler silently performs a conversion you never anticipated, causing the program to behave in inexplicable ways.

 8.2 The Role of explicit

 The explicit keyword is used to prohibit such implicit conversions.
-Once added, the constructor can only be used in explicit calls:
+Once added, the constructor can only be used when explicitly invoked:

 class SafePWMChannel {